-is required for the true interpretation of that which has been revealed (Daniel 5:12, 14).
+Just as divine aid is necessary to unveil the future (Daniel 2: 20, 22, 23), so spiritual understanding is required for the true interpretation of that which has been revealed.
+(Daniel 5: 12, 14.)

-"The real significance of the historical character of Christianity lies in the fact that it finds the revelation of God riot only in nature and in individual experience, but most decisively in history and thereby illumines all history with meaning and hope." - Jack Finegan, "Christianity and History," Religion in Life, Volume 13, Number 3, Page 362.

-8. Were the prophecies necessarily to be understood at the time they were given?

-a.
-Often they were not understood at all when they were first given.
-1 heard, but I understood not."
-Daniel 12:8.

-b.
-As the time for fulfillment approaches, light begins to dawn.
-In the first year of his reign I Daniel understood by books the number of the years, whereof the word of the Lord came to Jeremiah the prophet, that He would accomplish seventy years in the desolation of Jerusalem."
-Daniel 9:2.

-c.
-After their fulfillment, understanding is complete.
-"This is that which was spoken by the prophet Joel; And it shall come to pass in the last days, said God, 1 will pour out of My Spirit upon all flesh."
-Acts 2:16, 17.

-d.
-The fulfilled prophecy evokes faith and confidence in God and in His word.
-"Now 1 have told you before it come to pass, that, when it 1's come to pass, you might believe."
-John 14:29.

-9. What culpable ignorance did Jesus condemn?

-"0 you hypocrites, you can discern the face of the sky; but can you not discern the signs of the times?"
-Matthew 16:3.
+- 8. Were the prophecies necessarily to be fully understood from the time they were given? - a.
+Often they were not understood at all when first given.
+"And I heard, but I understood not."
+Daniel 12: 8. - b.
+As the time of fulfillment approaches light begins to dawn.
+"In the first year of his reign I Daniel understood by books the number of the years, whereof the word of the Lord came to Jeremiah the prophet, that He would accomplish seventy years in the desolation of Jerusalem."
+Daniel 9: 2. - c.
+After fulfillment understanding is complete.
+"But this is that which was spoken by the prophet Joel; And it shall come to pass in the last days, said God, I will pour out of My Spirit upon all flesh."
+Acts 2: 16, 17. - d.
+The fulfilled prophecy evokes faith and confidence in God and in His Word.
+"And now I have told you before it come to pass, that, when it is come to pass, you might believe."
+John 14: 29. - 9.
+What culpable ignorance did Jesus condemn? - "O you hypocrites, you can discern the face of the sky; but can you not discern the signs of the times?"
+Matthew 16: 3.

-NOTE-In connection with the understanding of prophecy there is a justifiable ignorance, a beneficent veiling of understanding, intended by God to prevent His people becoming unduly apprehensive of the trials and tribulations of the future, and to keep them ever in a state of expectancy.
+In connection with the understanding of prophecy there is a justifiable ignorance, a beneficent veiling of understanding, intended by God to prevent His people becoming unduly apprehensive of the trials and tribulations of the future, and to keep them ever in a state of expectancy.
 But there is also a culpable ignorance, a failure to understand the message of prophecy when the time has come for it to be known.

-10. At what time is a great unfolding of prophetic truth promised?

-"Thou, 0 Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased."
-Daniel 12:4 See also verse 9.
+- 10. At what time is a great unfolding of prophetic truth promised? - "But thou, 0 Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased."
+Daniel 12: 4.
+(See also verse 9.) - 11.
+In what should the people of God in every generation be established? - "Wherefore 1 will not be negligent to put you always in remembrance of these things, though you know them, and be established in the Present truth."
+2 Peter 1: 12.

-God's Blueprint of History
+God's Blue-Print of History

-1. THROUGH whom was the first detailed panoramic prophecy of world history given?

-"In the second year of the reign of Nebuchadnezzar Nebuchadnezzar dreamed dreams, wherewith his spirit was troubled, and his sleep brake from him."
-Daniel 2:1.

-2. Unable to recall the remarkable vision, for whom did he ask?

-"Then the king commanded to call the magicians, and the astrologers, and the sorcerers, and the Chaldeans, for to show the king his dreams."
-Verse 2.

-3. What confession were they compelled to make?

-"It is a rare thing that the king requires, and there is none other that can show it before the king, except the gods, whose dwelling is not with flesh."
-Verse 11.

-4. By whom was the dream and its interpretation made known to the king?

-"Then was the secret revealed unto Daniel in a night vision."
-Verse 19.

-5. In what words did Daniel inform Nebuchadnezzar of the momentous nature of the dream?

-"There is a God in heaven that reveals secrets, and makes known to the King Nebuchadnezzar what shall be in the latter days."
-Verse 28.
+- 1. THROUGH whom was the first detailed panoramic prophecy of world history given? - "And in the second year of the reign of Nebuchadnezzar, Nebuchadnezzar dreamed dreams, wherewith his spirit was troubled, and his sleep brake from him," Daniel 2: 1. - 2.
+Unable to recall the remarkable vision, for whom did he call? - "Then the king commanded to call the magicians, and the astrologers, and the sorcerers, and the Chaldeans, for to show the king his dreams."
+Daniel 2: 2. - 3.
+What confession were they compelled to make? - "And it is a rare thing that the king requires, and there is none other that can show it before the king, except the gods, whose dwelling is not with flesh."
+Daniel 2: 1 l., - 4.
+By whom were the dream and its interpretation made known to the king? - "Then was the secret revealed unto Daniel in a night vision."
+Daniel 2: 19. - 5.
+In what words did Daniel inform Nebuchadnezzar of the momentous nature of the dream? - "There is a God in heaven that reveals secrets, and makes known to the king Nebuchadnezzar what shall be in the latter days."
+Daniel 2: 28.